Rand Stats

 The terminal-test program includes a far more complete set of test patterns across a range of categories, including descriptions of what you should expect to see in each pattern, as well as common artifacts that you should ideally not see.
 You can rate the display of each pattern on a simple scale, and the program will summarize the results in text or JSON (with the --json option) after you have rated the last test pattern.

 By default Windows Terminal under Windows 10 supports only UTF-16, an old Unicode encoding that has otherwise been replaced by the UTF-8 encoding.
-To fix this, you'll need to follow the instructions in the Enable UTF-8 in Windows Terminal gist, kindly provided by sapeurfaire.
+You'll need to change the settings for Windows Terminal to use UTF-8 instead.
+(Backwards compatibility with ancient software is certainly a thing, but modern terminal-interface software doesn't really speak anything but UTF-8 anymore.)

 AUTHOR